thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 We understand that to revert a valid response to the user, each query has to first pass through a model.
 **And, to let our customers build, manage and analyse the training dataset, we developed** `Alter NLU <https://console.kontikilabs.com>`_.

-`Alter NLU <https://console.kontikilabs.com>`_ is an open source tool to train AI based conversational agents powered by deep learning.
-It is conceptualized by developers, for developers, enabling them to build high quality dataset for chatbots of any domain.
+`Alter NLU <https://console.kontikilabs.com>`_ is an open source tool to train AI-based conversational agents, powered by deep learning.
+It is conceptualized by developers, for developers, enabling them to build high-quality dataset for chatbots of any domain.

 .. note::
    Alter NLU is programmed to maximize output with relatively less training data